Bo-Lennart/pp5-content-platform/README.md

 ### Agile Methodology

-- For this project I used GitHubs own KanBan alike agile project method, where I stored my User Stories and could move them from Todo -> In Progress -> Done.
+- For this project I used GitHubs own KanBan agile project method, where I stored my User Stories and could move them from Todo -> In Progress -> Done.
 This has helped me to know what was next on my list but also keep track of the projects status in terms of where I am.

 * Link To GitHub KanBan Project - [LINK](https://github.com/users/Bo-Lennart/projects/10/views/1)